Estebra/task-management-app/README.md

 description = models.TextField(blank=True, mull=True)
 ```

-* For the status attribute "status" will take a list of coubles, for which we set 3 options to choose from and a default optino:
+* The attribute "status" will have a list of coubles, for which we set 3 options to choose from and a default option:

 ```python
 status = models.CharField(